pyxtal.molecule module

 get_box_coordinates(xyz, padding=0, resolution=1.0)[source]

-create the points cloud to describe the molecular box
+Create points cloud to describe the molecular box.

 Parameters: